 The QUICK Page

 QUICK stands for “Quick Urban Integrated Combat Kriegsspiel”.
 The QUICK is a fairly simple game on large-scale combat operations by elements of a Division/ Group Army in a generic large city.
-I designed it in late 2021/ early 2022 to be used by students of the Urban Operations Planner Course held by the US 40th Infantry Division at JFTB Los Alamitos in July 2022.
-See the following web page for an array of very good resources and material on contemporary urban warfare.
+I designed it to be used by students of the Urban Operations Planner Course held by the US 40th Infantry Division.
+I was not paid or compensated in any way to design this game (beyond being allowed to attend the course to teach it).
+It is my intellectual property.

 From the introduction to the game: